 We had booked our stay in a small camper.
-We are dreaming of a taking a European tour in a camper one day, and this was an opportunity for us to see if we could really “make it” in a small space.
+We are dreaming of taking a European tour in a camper one day, and this was an opportunity for us to see if we could really “make it” in a small space.

-But apart from that, our time in the camper was really great.
+Our time in the camper was really great.
 Even though I love beautiful hotels, I can now say “YES” to a camper!
 So look out Europe!

-Anyone who enjoys the Vanlife can leave us their comments in the box below.
+Anyone who enjoys Vanlife can leave us their comments in the box below.
 We would love to read more about it.

 The next morning, the sun laughed in our faces, which in turn gave us a smile.
 After many days of rain in Oregon, sunshine was a welcome change.
 And let’s face it, who doesn’t love being tickled by the sun?!

 We started the day with a small (but very expensive) breakfast at a New Zealand restaurant.
-I always am surprised how expensive food is in the US and had to get used to the prices again.
+I always am surprised by how expensive food is in the US and had to get used to the prices again.

 Then we went back to Mission Beach and also visited Belmont Park, which is right there on the promenade.

-Belmont Park is a small Amusement Park with many restaurants, candy shops and the Giant Dipper, a historical wooden roller coaster.
+Belmont Park is a small Amusement Park with many restaurants, candy shops, and the Giant Dipper, a historical wooden roller coaster.

 And: Pay attention to your feet.
-I was so immersed in taking pictures that I didn’t even notice the wave and got ankle deep wet!
+I was so immersed in taking pictures that I didn’t even notice the wave and got ankle-deep wet!
 So we had to finish the evening for the time being and drove back to our “room” so I could change into dry clothes. “